Christopher Dawes

 He is known for a musicianship that freely crosses classical and popular styles and eras; for his imaginative, informed and approachable presentation of both the familiar and the obscure, and for his love of history, people, and all that is unusual and inspirational in music.
-Born in the United States and raised in Kingston, Ontario, Chris lives with his wife Marcia, and their sons Nathaniel and Simon, in Georgetown, 50km northwest of Toronto.
+A native of Kingston, Ontario, Chris lives with his wife Marcia, and their children, Nathaniel, Simon, and Charlotte in Georgetown, 50km northwest of Toronto.

 This area of the OrgAlt site divides Dawes’ biographical information according to different areas of his diverse sphere of artistic work.
 All text and photographs may be used freely for promotional purposes.
 For any additional information use the Contact page.